prabeesh/prabeesh.github.io/content/blog/performance-tuning-on-apache-spark.md

 The five problems compound.
 A job that suffers from skew is also spilling; a shuffle-heavy job usually has a storage problem feeding it.
 In practice, tune in this order:

 1. **Check the Spark UI first.** Every issue above has a distinct signal.
-2. **Fix storage** — specify schema, compact tiny files, use Parquet.
+2. **Fix storage:** specify schema, compact tiny files, use Parquet.
-3. **Enable AQE** — handles spill and skew for you automatically in most cases.
+3. **Enable AQE:** handles spill and skew for you automatically in most cases.
-4. **Reduce shuffles** — broadcast small tables, pre-partition on join keys.
+4. **Reduce shuffles:** broadcast small tables, pre-partition on join keys.
-5. **Remove Python UDFs** — SQL functions or Pandas UDFs are almost always faster.
+5. **Remove Python UDFs:** SQL functions or Pandas UDFs are almost always faster.

 ## Frequently asked questions